BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands Standalones/Osetor's Improved Vendors/README.md

 > **[Command Extensions](https://bl-sdk.github.io/mods/CommandExtensions/)** - Required in creation of new objects that this mod relies on.

-Oselands **will not work** if you have not properly installed and enabled Command Extensions.
+This mod **will not work** if you have not properly installed and enabled Command Extensions.

 *Credits to Apple1417 for this mod*